foysalimran/greet-bubble/readme.txt

 == CORE FEATURES ==

 👉 Show repetative intro videos about your product or service with external buttons.
+👉 Buttons can be also use for playing different types of videos.
+👉 Drag and drop for each video item.
+👉 Default video poster can be set.
+👉 Editable button texts.
+👉 Option to add icon for buttons.
+👉 Button behavior can beh change to use another video or external link.
 👉 Link for buttons can be added from your available pages also you will able to set external link.
 👉 Bubble intro text can be change.
+👉 Position your bubble left or right.
+👉 Exact mesurment with px, em, % for positioning bubble on left bottom side or right bottom side.
 👉 Option to pause video when leaving different tab.
 👉 Options to change all colors to your own brand color.
 👉 Highly customizeable appereance options
+👉 2 different button displah type: Text only, With icon and text.
 👉 You will able to change button styles to Square or Rounded.
+👉 Border radius changing option for buttons on rounded type.
+👉 Buttons background, color, hover background and hover color can be changed.
+👉 Option to add custom CSS and JS codes from plugin option panel.
 👉 Easy and powerful settings panel
 👉 All devices are friendly so users can see this perfectly from any device.
-👉 Can be show bottom right or bottom left side of your website.
-👉 Option to add custom CSS and JS codes from plugin option panel.
 👉 Multisite Supported.
 👉 Multilingual Ready.
 👉 RTL Supported.